justrauch/Bachelorthesis/README.md

 API_URL_DESCRIPTION = "<RunPod URL for mistralai>"
 API_URL_EMBEDDINGS = "<RunPod URL for intfloat>"

+Also, add the following entry to your .env file located at bachelorthesis/Bachelorthesis/.env:

+API_KEY = <your RunPod API Key>
+Note: The API key may be temporary.
+Please make sure it is still valid before using it.

 ## Start Local Server with Docker

 cd bachelorthesis/Bachelorthesis/Server/